-10 things you didn’t knowabout hearing aids
+10 Things you didn’t know about hearing aids

 2. Hearing aids do not just amplify sounds

-3. There are over 2,000 hearing aid models available in the market
+3. There are many models available

-4. Hearing aids are high-performance computers
+4. Hearing aids are minicomputers

 5. With hearing aids, you can hear in all directions

-6. Hearing aids are Bluetooth® compatible
+6. Hearing aids are Bluetooth compatible

 8. Many celebrities wear hearing aids